TempeHS/2026CT-BioMech-Jamie.L-Matthew.W/Dextera/tof.md

 I keep getting the same error saying that the startup measurement failed and i dont know how to fix it.
 I dont think its a hardware issue as ive tried switching multiple things around.

 Still errors.
 Maybe its a hardware issue as my code works fine and im not getting any red errors.

+I fixed the errors.
+I changed the buad rate from 9600 to 115200 and that solved the problem.